Firewall nftables settings (firewall.toml)

 numbers - Port numbers (required field)

-directions - Incoming (in), outgoing (out) traffic (required field)
+directions - Incoming (in), outgoing traffic (out) (required field)

 protocols - Protocol: tcp, udp (required field)

-action - Action: accept, drop, or reject (required field)
+action - Action: accept, drop or reject (required field)

 limit_rate - Specify restrictions if necessary (optional field)